Co-Founder and CXO, eAssist

 Coordination of benefits is important because it ensures the claim is paid properly.
 If benefits are not coordinated it can lead to complications further on.
 When COB is incorrect, one plan may overpay the claim.
 This will result in an account imbalance and a refund due to the carrier.
 It can also cause an imbalance in the patient’s portion and cause them to be dissatisfied with their care.

-Practicing proper coordination of benefits is essential for any dental biller so that claims are billed correctly, accounts remain balanced and patients are satisfied.
+Practicing proper coordination of benefits is essential for any dental biller so that claims are billed correctly, accounts remain balanced, and patients are satisfied.
 If your office is struggling with COB, consider partnering with eAssist.
 Our Success Consultants are highly experienced dental billers who ensure your benefits are properly coordinated every time.
-To learn more, schedule a consultation here
+To learn more, schedule a consultation here.

-Book a consult
+Book a Consultation